-Management believes it is more likely than not that all deferred tax assets will be recovered given the carry back availability of insurance company losses as well as the results of future operations, which will generate sufficient taxable income to realize the deferred tax asset.
-In addition, it is believed that when these deferred items reverse in future years, taxable income will be taxed at an effective rate of 21%.
+The Company has recorded its deferred tax assets and liabilities using the statutory federal tax rate of 34%.
+Management believes it is more likely than not that all deferred tax assets will be recovered given the carry back availability as well as the results of future operations, which will generate sufficient taxable income to realize the deferred tax asset.
+In addition, it is believed that when these deferred items reverse in future years, taxable income will be taxed at an effective rate of 34%.

-As of December 31, 2017, the Company does not have any capital or operating loss carryforwards.
-Periods still subject to Internal Revenue Service (IRS) audit include 2014 through current year.
+Federal and state income taxes paid in 2016 and 2015 amounted to \$300,000 and \$950,000, respectively.
+As of December 31, 2016, the Company does not have any capital or operating loss carryforwards.
+Periods still subject to Internal Revenue Service (IRS) audit include 2013 through current year.
 There are currently no open tax exams.